hashtagcyber/bropy/README.md

 # bropy
-Basic Heuristic IDS capabilities with Python and Bro
+Basic Anomaly IDS capabilities with Python and Bro

+Will populate after Troopers.de